aiko-tanaka/Grammar-Dictionaries/README.md

 In case some people might want to scrape other sites to create another dict, I also upload the scripts I used just to give you guys an idea.
 It's a really half-assed script though and I bet you guys can come up with a better one.

-## For those interesting in the inner workings of the dicts:
+## For those interested in the inner workings of the dicts:
 The 4th entry of a dictionary entry represents its 'part of speech' (e.g. vs, vk, v1, v5, adj-i, etc., empty=noun).
 It's responsible for yomichan's deconjugation stuff.

 ## For those interested in completing the DOJG and Nihongo Kyoushi dicts, these are what you'll need to do: